superdurable/iwf/docs/iWF-Application-Operations.md

 Example search patterns:

 * `ExecutionStatus!='Running'` to see closed workflow
-* ExecutionStatus='Failed' to see failed workflows
+* `ExecutionStatus='Failed'` to see failed workflows
-* ExecutionStatus="Failed" AND CloseTime > '2023-03-01T00:00:00.236-08:00' AND CloseTime < '2023-03-02T00:00:00.236-08:00'  to see workflows failed between 03/01 and 03/02 of 2023
+* `ExecutionStatus="Failed" AND CloseTime > '2023-03-01T00:00:00.236-08:00' AND CloseTime < '2023-03-02T00:00:00.236-08:00'`  to see workflows failed between 03/01 and 03/02 of 2023
-* HistoryLength>30 to find workflows that have more than 30 events
+* `HistoryLength>30` to find workflows that have more than 30 events

 On top of the Temporal system search attributes, iWF also provide three system search attributes:

-* IwfWorkflowType: Keyword:
+* `IwfWorkflowType`: Keyword:
-* IwfExecutingStateIds: Keyword array
+* `IwfExecutingStateIds`: Keyword array
-* IwfGlobalWorkflowVersion: Int
+* `IwfGlobalWorkflowVersion`: Int

-For example, you can search for workflow type that is executing a state: IwfWorkflowType='AbcWorkflow' AND IwfExecutingStateIds='StateA'
+For example, you can search for workflow type that is executing a state: `IwfWorkflowType='AbcWorkflow' AND IwfExecutingStateIds='StateA'`

 Search for executing states will be useful if you want to remove a state from the code base.
 Use the search query to check there is no workflow running at the state, otherwise the State API will run into error because the state is removed.